Chorrillana

 Chorrillana refers to a sauce inspired by Asian immigrants in Chorrillos, near Lima, Peru.
-That was adapted to the ingredients of the area and it’s part of the traditional Peruvian cuisine, during the Pacific war Chileans had access to the dish specially during the San Juan and chorrillos battle and later adapted it to their cuisine claiming it as theirs as many other Peruvian dishes.
+That was adapted to the ingredients of the area and it’s part of the traditional Peruvian cuisine, during the Pacific war Chileans had access to the dish specially during the Battle of San Juan and Chorrillos and later adapted it to their cuisine claiming it as theirs as many other Peruvian dishes.

 This dish is similar to the Québécois dish poutine and the Peruvian classic street food salchipapa.